Hawaii0821/FaceAttr-Analysis/README.md

 - [ ] Try more famous models, such as ResNet50, ResNet101, DenseNet, ResNeXt, SENet.
 - [ ] Customize the network structure for better performance.
-- [ ] open camera of laptop and real-time analyis.
+- [ ] Open camera of laptop and real-time analyis.
 - [ ] Search for the appropriate prediction threshold for every attribute or find a good place to teach themselves.
 - [ ] More detailed analysis about the experiment results.
 - [ ] Train on wild images instead of precroped images to get a higher performance in practice.
 - [ ] Face localization and alignment.
-- [ ] Train a model on different datasets.
+- [ ] Train a model on different datasets by processing labels.

 Choice: